roy-sub/Data-Scientist-Interview-Course/Interview Questions & Answers.md

 The number of these layers can increase depending on the complexity of the data and when they increase you need more data.
 Stride, Padding, Filter size, Type of Pooling, etc all are Hyperparameters and need to be chosen (maybe based on some previously built successful models)

-*Pooling: it is a way to reduce the number of features by choosing a number to represent its neighbor.
+* Pooling: it is a way to reduce the number of features by choosing a number to represent its neighbor.
 And it has many types max-pooling, average pooling, and global average.
 * Max pooling: it takes the max number of window 2×2 as an example and represents this window by using the max number in it then slides on the image to make the same operation.
 * Average pooling: it is the same as max-pooling but takes the average of the window.

-### Q30: What is the Vanishing Gradient Problem in Artificial Neural Networks and How to fix it? ###
+### Q29: What is the Vanishing Gradient Problem in Artificial Neural Networks and How to fix it? ###

 Answer:

 The vanishing gradient problem is encountered in artificial neural networks with gradient-based learning methods and backpropagation.
-In these learning methods, each of the weights of the neural network receives an update proportional to the partial derivative of the error function with respect to the current weight in each iteration of training.
+In these learning methods each of the weights of the neural network receives an update proportional to the partial derivative of the error function with respect to the current weight in each iteration of training.
 Sometimes when gradients become vanishingly small, this prevents the weight to change value.

 When the neural network has many hidden layers, the gradients in the earlier layers will become very low as we multiply the derivatives of each layer.
 As a result, learning in the earlier layers becomes very slow. 𝐓𝐡𝐢𝐬 𝐜𝐚𝐧 𝐜𝐚𝐮𝐬𝐞 𝐭𝐡𝐞 𝐧𝐞𝐮𝐫𝐚𝐥 𝐧𝐞𝐭𝐰𝐨𝐫𝐤 𝐭𝐨 𝐬𝐭𝐨𝐩 𝐥𝐞𝐚𝐫𝐧𝐢𝐧𝐠.
 This problem of vanishing gradient descent happens when training neural networks with many layers because the gradient diminishes dramatically as it propagates backward through the network.